Chefs Notes

 At this point the broccoli had started boiling.
 I turned the heat off and left the lid on the pot.

-I cooked the mushrooms and onions for about 4 minutes then added in 2 tbsp brandy.
+I cooked the mushrooms and onions for about 4 minutes then added in 2 tablespoon brandy.
 This got cooked for 1 minute then in went the beef stock and a pinch of salt and pepper.
-I added the pork back into the pan and cooked it for 1 minute per side before adding in a 1/4 cup of cream.
+I added the pork back into the pan and cooked it for 1 minute per side before adding in a ¼ cup of cream.
 I cooked the sauce for 1-2 more minutes, seasoned with salt and pepper, added in the parsley and served.

 To plate the food I started with mashed potatoes, then the broccoli upon which I placed a pork chop and some of the sauce.
 Such a delicious meal!